ruby-processing/propane/README.md

 # Propane [![Gem Version](https://badge.fury.io/rb/propane.svg)](https://badge.fury.io/rb/propane) ![Travis CI](https://travis-ci.org/ruby-processing/propane.svg)

-This version is intended to work with openjdk11+, @sampottinger is currently working on [vanilla processing][vanilla] which will enable JRubyArt to catch up.
+This version is intended to work with openjdk11+.

 A slim layer to communicate with Processing from JRuby, features maven build.
 We have created a configuration free version of ruby processing, for processing-4.0+, where we include a modified processing core (`public runPropane()` to replace `protected runSketch()`.
 These jars are small enough to include in a gem distribution, and hence we do not require configuration.
 This has created a scriptable version, ie files get run direct from jruby.
-Currently JavaFX is unsupported again @sampottinger is currently working on [vanilla processing][vanilla] to use OpenJFX.
+Currently JavaFX is unsupported.
 It would be nice make use of java modules, but I think we should let jruby project do that first (unless processing.org beat them to it).

 adjust above for your OS/distro setup.